 Fixed-term drilling contracts customarily provide for termination at the election of the customer, with an "early termination payment" to be paid to us if a contract is terminated prior to the expiration of the fixed term.
 However, under certain limited circumstances, such as destruction of a drilling rig, our bankruptcy, sustained unacceptable performance by us or delivery of a rig beyond certain grace and/or liquidated damage periods, no early termination payment would be paid to us.
 Even if an early termination payment is owed to us, a customer may be unable or may refuse to pay the early termination payment.
-We also may not be able to perform under these contracts due to events beyond our control, and our customers may seek to cancel or renegotiate our contract for various reasons, such as depressed market conditions.
-As of September 30, 2016, our contract drilling backlog was approximately \$1.8 billion for future revenues under firm commitments.
-Our contract drilling backlog may continue to decline as contract term coverage over time may not be offset by new term contracts as a result of the decline in the price of oil and capital spending reductions by our customers.
+We also may not be able to perform under these contracts due to events beyond our control, and our customers may seek to cancel or renegotiate our contracts for various reasons, such as depressed market conditions.
+As of September 30, 2017, our contract drilling backlog was approximately \$1.3 billion for future revenues under firm commitments.
+Our contract drilling backlog may continue to decline over time as existing contract term coverage may not be offset by new term contracts as a result of any number of factors, such as low or declining oil prices and capital spending reductions by our customers.
 Our inability or the inability of our customers to perform under our or their contractual obligations may have a material adverse impact on our business, financial condition and results of operations.